RarelyCharlie/rarelycharlie.github.io/_howto/referral-clicks.md

 Your personal link is exclusive to you but anonymous, so that no one can use it to discover your 7 Cups screen name.

+In general, you should keep your identities inside 7 Cups separate from your identities outside 7 Cups.

+Inside 7 Cups:
+- Do not reveal your personal link.
+- Do not reveal your real name.
+- Do not reveal your e-mail address.
+- Do not reveal your social media handles.
+- If you have listener and member accounts, do not reveal your other 7 Cups identity.

+Outside 7 Cups:
-In general, do not reveal your 7 Cups screen name outside 7 Cups, and do not reveal your real name, e-mail address or social media handles inside 7 Cups.
-(Slightly different rules apply to therapists, admins, and members of some teams.)
+- Do not reveal your 7 Cups screen name.
+Only your personal link is OK to reveal.

+(Slightly different rules apply to admins, therapists, and members of some teams.)